How to Get Free Maps for Survival Kits

 • OpenStreetMap – Less precise than a minute map with topography, but it’ll work for most folks.
 You can figure out whatever scale you want and print with roads and all.

-Print extras, and maybe some for your friends and family.
+Print extra maps, and maybe some for your friends and family.
 Maps are pretty cool to look at, have around, and stash in your kits- so you can’t print too many.

 Mark Your Maps